Christmas truce: Monuments

-A Christmas truce memorial was unveiled in Frelinghien, France, on 11 November 2008.
-At the spot where their regimental ancestors came out from their trenches to play football on Christmas Day 1914, men from the 1st Battalion, The Royal Welch Fusiliers played a football match with the German Battalion 371.
+A Christmas Truce memorial was unveiled in Frelinghien, France, on 11 November 2008.
+At the spot where their regimental ancestors came out from their trenches to play football on Christmas Day 1914, men from the 1st Battalion, the Royal Welch Fusiliers played a football match with the German Battalion 371.
 The Germans won 2–1.
 On 12 December 2014, a memorial was unveiled at the National Memorial Arboretum in Staffordshire, England by Prince William, Duke of Cambridge and the England national football team manager Roy Hodgson.
 The Football Remembers memorial was designed by a ten-year-old schoolboy, Spencer Turner, after a UK-wide competition.

 Annual re-enactments

-The Midway Village in Rockford, Illinois has hosted re-enactments of the Christmas Truce.
+The Midway Village in Rockford, Illinois, United States, has hosted re-enactments of the Christmas Truce.

+Last survivor

+The last known living participant of the Christmas Truce was Alfred Anderson.
+He served as part of the 1/5th Angus and Dundee Battalion of the Black Watch (Royal Highland Regiment).
+He died on 21 November 2005, aged 109, nearly 91 years after the truce.